thegrinder/atomic-ui-kit/README.md

-### basic-styled-uikit
+### styled-uikit

-A set of basic react UIkit components built with styled-components.
+A set of basic react UI components built with styled-components.